Ammar-Azman/behavior_prediction_jobads_text/README.md

         - [ ] Training for 100 epochs
         - [ ] Using pre-trained embedding (USE) and Huggingface transformer model.
         - [ ] Using different columns for multi-modal model.
-        - [ ] Using useful callbacks such as RecudeLROnPlateau and EarlyStopping.
+        - [ ] Using useful callbacks such as ReduceLROnPlateau and EarlyStopping.
     - Case 2:
         - [ ] Building similarity score algorithm based on embedding vector.